Academic Common Market

 Florida is an approved member of SARA.

-Florida SARA Representative: Morgan Champion, Director, Postsecondary Reciprocal Distance Education, Commission for Independent Education
+Florida SARA Representative: Morgan Champion, Director of Postsecondary Reciprocal Distance Education, Commission for Independent Education

 Fact Book and Data Exchange